open-contracting/standard/standard/docs/en/03_schema/01_reference.md

 ### Empty fields

-There is no requirement to include fields that are not being used in either flat or JSON serializations of OCDS.
+There is no requirement to include fields that are not being used in either [flat CSV](../../key_concepts/serialization/#flat-csv-formats) or [JSON](../../key_concepts/serialization/#json) serializations of OCDS.

 Fields that are not being used, or that have no value, can be excluded in their entirety (key and value) from a published file.